mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 [^protocol]: If you decide to use a protocol-relative URL know that it will most likely break sitemap.xml that the Jekyll-Sitemap gem creates.
 If a valid sitemap matters to you I'd suggest [creating your own sitemap.xml](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/) and apply some Liquid logic to prepend links to posts/pages with `https:`.

+#### Site Locale

+The default is `en` for English. `site.locale` is used to apply localized text for a few key strings.

+---

+### Localization

+The theme supports localized text through a data file for the following text strings:

+* Table of contents headline --- "Overview"
+* Slide-out menu title --- "Table of Contents"
+* Author byline --- "Written by"
+* Post/page date --- "Updated"

+To update or add other translations edit `_data/messages.yml` and then set the appropriate `locale` in `_config.yml`.
+For example to switch from English to German replace `locale: en` with `locale: de` or `locale: de_DE`.

+Feel free to submit a pull request for additional languages and any other parts of the theme that could be localized.

 ---

 ### Navigation Links